compilers-course-materials/design3/README.md

   unacceptable.
 (Assume, for the purposes of this question, that the printing example is obviously unacceptable)
-- Are there any cases for common subexpression elimination that don't change the program?
+- Are there any cases for common subexpression elimination that don't change the behavior of the program, including cases like changing errors?
 Assume the semantics of egg-eater.
 - Are there changes to the language or other design decisions we could make that would make it easier to not change the program's behavior with this optimization?
 Hint: Think about C's rules for arithmetic.
 Another hint: